utmstack/UTMStack/SECURITY.md

 ## Reporting a Vulnerability

-Please send an email to osmany@atlasintech.com if you find a vulnerability.
+Please open a ticket in https://atlasinside.freshdesk.com/support/home if you find a vulnerability.